Identifying Chart Patterns

 1. MAJOR CONTINUATION CHART PATTERNS

-Definition: Continuation chart patterns signaling that a price trend will continue.
+Definition: Continuation chart patterns signal that a price trend will continue.

 1.1 Cup & Handle Chart Pattern

-Cup & handle formation suggest that a price trend has paused for a while but it will not probably be reversed.
-When this formation is confirmed then a price trend becomes even stronger.
+The Cup & Handle formation suggests that a price trend has paused temporarily but is unlikely to reverse.
+Once this pattern is confirmed, the price trend often becomes even stronger.

-Timeframe: Cup & Handle pattern can be best identified in charts from 1-month chart to 1-year.
+Timeframe: The Cup & Handle pattern is best identified on charts ranging from 1 month to 1 year.

 1.2 Triangles Chart Pattern

-Triangles are signaling strong trends and their continuation.
-There are 3 main types of triangles:
+Triangles signal strong trends and their continuation.
+There are three main types of triangles:

 ■ Symmetrical